richcsst/Graphics-Framebuffer/MANUAL.md

    Horizontal lines and filled boxes draw very fast, even in Perl mode, seriously.
 Learn to exploit them.

-## PIXEL SIZE

-   Pixel sizes over 1 utilize a filled "box" or "circle" (negative numbers for circle) to do the drawing.
-This is why the larger the "pixel", the slower the draw.

 ## MULTIPLE "HEADS" (monitors)

    As long as each framebuffer for each display is accessible, you can open an instance of the module for each framebuffer and access each screen.